 A proposed 304-unitapartment complex off Spout Springs Roads in South Hall is set to go before the Flowery Branch City Council Thursday, Sept.
 17, for a vote.

-Capstone Acquisitions is looking to build a 304-unit complex, featuring 10 buildings and an amenity center with clubhouse, pool and fitness area spread across 36 acres.
+Capstone Acquisitions is looking to build the complex, featuring 10 buildings and an amenity center with clubhouse, pool and fitness area spread across 36 acres.
 Four commercial lots off Spout Springs and Hog Mountain roads and a 140-unit senior living complex are also planned.

 The company made the annexation request so its development can tap into Flowery Branch’s sewer system, its application states.
 The developer also says it is willing to “grant” to the city the outer boundary of property for a bike path and walking trail.